Options

 Help option

-The help option handles the formatting of help messages.
+The help option uses the formatter to generate a help message.
 Internally, it calls the format

 function with the provided configuration, obtains the formatted message and throws it.
 The application is responsible for catching this message and printing it in a terminal.